See Conversion Probability data

 Average Conversion Probability is calculated for all users related to a dimension for the date range you’re using, for example:

 - The score for all users where Channel = Organic Search January 1 - January 31

 - The score for all users where Source = Google during January 1 - January 31

-The Conversion Probability dimension is available in the Conversion Probability report, and in Analytics segments, remarketing audiences, and custom reports.
+The % Conversion Probability dimension, with ranges as dimension values, is available in the Conversion Probability report, and in Analytics segments, remarketing audiences, and custom reports.

 The Avg.
 Conversion Probability metric is available in custom reports.